If you haven’t installed VirtualBox, see the notes here.

 Note that at least in VirtualBox, the Windows XP VM is pretty fragile until the guest additions are installed and all the patches are in place.
 It will crash often, particularly when saving snapshots (luckily it will save them before crashing).
 These problems seem to go away once everything is patched and as up to date as possible.

 The version of Explorer built into XP is so out of date it can’t even access the internet properly, so before you do anything else, you’ll need to download the FireFox installation file from your host system to a shared drive and use that to install it.
 The latest version you can install is 43.0.1, which you can find here.
-Once it’s installed, it will update itself in several steps to 52.9.0, the last version that will support XP.
+Once it’s installed, select “Help->About…” and it will update itself to a newer version.
+Repeat this several times and it will eventually get to 52.9.0, which is the last version that still supports XP.

 The free AVG antivirus software still supports XP, and it’s a good idea to install it ASAP.